 - While headless WordPress offers more flexibility, you’ll have to do some coding.

-- How to set up a headless WordPress site
+- You’ll use an API to set up headless WordPress.

-But when it comes to building the rest of your site, it can be a little lacking.
-WordPress is customizable, but it’s a little restricted because of its reliance on themes.
-There are lots of WordPress themes out there that will help you get some structure and functionality, but it’s a bit limited to what has been done before.
+WordPress is customizable, but it’s not the best website builder because it relies on themes.
+Many WordPress themes will help you get some structure and functionality, but it’s a bit limited to what has been done before.

-Unless you want to shell out a lot of time or money to get a custom-built theme, bootstrapping your website with WordPress can be like trying to fit a square peg in a round hole.
+Unless you want to spend a lot of time or money to get a custom-built theme, building your website with WordPress can be like trying to fit a square peg in a round hole.

 This is where a headless WordPress site can come in handy.
 A headless WordPress site is an extension of a headless CMS, which is a CMS that has been separated from its typical architecture.

-A CMS is your back end and it’s usually paired with a front end — the part that visitors to your website see — designed to work with it, but a headless CMS allows you to keep the familiar back end but accesses it through an application programming interface (API) or software development kit (SDK).
-This allows you to build a fully custom site that serves your needs while keeping a CMS that’s functional and familiar.
+A CMS is your back end, and it’s usually paired with a front end — the part that visitors to your website see — designed to work with it, but a headless CMS allows you to keep the familiar back end.
+Still, it accesses it through an application programming interface (API) or software development kit (SDK).
+This allows you to build a fully custom site that serves your needs while keeping a functional and familiar CMS.